Sudipborad/study_buddy/README.md

     cd study-smarter
     ```

-2.  **Install dependencies:**
+2.  **Install all dependencies:**
     ```bash
-    npm install
+    npm run install:all
     ```

 ### Environment Variables

 To run this project, you need to set up your environment variables.
-Create a file named `.env.local` in the root of your project and add the following variables.
+Create a file named `.env.local` in the `frontend` folder and add the following variables.

 ```env
 # Google AI API Key for Genkit